By Jessica Talson

 According to the National Conference of State Legislatures, a bipartisan research group, Massachusetts, Connecticut, Iowa, Vermont, New Hampshire, New York and the District of Columbia have all legalized same-sex marriage.
 California is in the midst of a legal battle over same-sex marriage.

-Maryland Marriage Alliance members say that the near success of the bill last year has made some same-sex marriage supporters feel like passage is all but inevitable next year.
+Maryland Marriage Alliance members say that the has made some same-sex marriage supporters feel like passage is all but inevitable next year.

 "We have something to say about that inevitability, and with all humility let me say, bring it on," Kirk said.